Babesia Symptoms: Key Patterns Patients and Doctors Miss

 When to Suspect Babesia

-Babesia should be considered when symptoms do not fully fit Lyme disease alone.
+Babesia should be considered when symptom patterns do not fully fit Lyme disease alone.

 Frequently Asked Questions